 You will accumulate stuff along the way and its best to have room in your bag for it.
 I try really hard to leave enough space in my backpack to fit my purse just in case I need to consolidate my belongings.
 I test this out at home by putting the contents of my purse into a packing cube (described here) and pack the backpack with this extra cube.
 Don’t forget to bring the extra empty cube with you when you leave!

-Bring a reusable grocery bag.
+Bring a reusable grocery bag (or 5).

 It’s perfect for going to the grocery store as well as carrying my dirty clothes to the laundromat on laundry day.
 When traveling, it makes repacking a lot easier if I can’t fit everything into my backpack or when I want to tote around snacks/food.

 This is SO IMPORTANT that I’ve written an entire post to tell you why! → Are Packing Cubes Worth It?